hashicorp/consul-k8s/README.md

   * A [Docker image `hashicorp/consul-k8s-control-plane`](https://hub.docker.com/r/hashicorp/consul-k8s-control-plane) is available.
 This can be used to manually run `consul-k8s-control-plane` within a scheduled environment.

-  * Consul K8s CLI distributed as `consul-k8s`, to install and uninstall Consul Kubernetes.
+  * Consul K8s CLI, distributed as `consul-k8s`, can be used to install and uninstall Consul Kubernetes.
 See the [Consul K8s CLI Reference](https://www.consul.io/docs/k8s/k8s-cli) for more details on usage.

   * Raw binaries are available in the [HashiCorp releases directory](https://releases.hashicorp.com/consul-k8s/).
     These can be used to run `consul-k8s` directly or build custom packages.